sylvessa/shiggy/README.md

 - `objcopy` (from binutils)
 - `qemu-system-i386` (for testing)

-ifu dont have ts u can just run the thing below
+if u dont have ts u can just run the thing below

 ```bash
 sudo apt update
 sudo apt install build-essential nasm qemu-system
 ```

+Why not i386-elf-gcc etc?
+Because I dont want to make people have to build a toolset just for this project.

+I have a lot of plans for this project.